 WELCOME TO SOMO BASKETBALL!
 SOMO is proud to support many different basketball teams and formats, offering athletes of all ages and skill levels an opportunity to play.
 Please read the following descriptions of the age and ability opportunities carefully.
-SOMO offers YOUTH LEAGUES and COMMUNITY LEAGUES:
+SOMO offers YOUTH LEAGUES and COMMUNITY HIGH SCHOOL AND ADULT LEAGUES:

-- Our many COMMUNITY LEAGUES train and play in either Traditional (all players on the team are Special Olympic athletes) or *PDU (Player Development Unified) in either a 3v3 (half-court) or 5v5 (full-court) team.
+- Our COMMUNITY HIGH SCHOOL AND ADULT LEAGUES train and play in either Traditional (all players on the team are Special Olympic athletes) or *PDU (Player Development Unified) in either a 3v3 (half-court) or 5v5 (full-court) team.
 The teams are rostered for, train for, and qualify for competition in Maryland State Basketball Competition.
 Roster sizes and team age groupings are specific and limited.
-We can only offer the number of teams and age grouping of teams that player interest and Coach interest can support.
-Additionally, the number of teams that we can offer is limited by facility limitations as basketball court time is limited and expensive!
+We can only offer the number of teams and age grouping of teams that player interest and Coach interest and recent certification mandates can support.
+Additionally, the number of teams that we can offer is limited by facility limitations as basketball court time is VERY limited and expensive!

-Details about each league may be found on the individual sport pages (links provided below).
+Details about each league may be found on the individual sport pages (links provided below – in red).